How to Get FHA Approval on a Condo

 On average, monthly condo association fees range from $100 to

-$700 per month.
-The costs support building upkeep and communal
+$700.
+The costs support building upkeep, communal spaces, and

 Condominium developments may also impose special assessment fees for